 The Acer KG271 bmiix price is around $180.

-Visit our always up-to-date best gaming monitors buyer’s guide for the best deals currently available and all the information you need to know before buying the perfect monitor for you.
+Visit our always up-to-date best gaming monitors buyer’s guide for the best deals currently available and all the information you need to know before purchasing the perfect monitor for you.

 The Acer KG271 is an overall decent display, but for the same amount of money or just a little bit more, you can get a much better monitor for gaming.